mkrn/atlas/README.md

 ## Netlify CMS

-Atlas provides a copy of [NetlifyCMS](https://www.netlifycms.org/) which is a fantastic CMS for JAMstack sites where everything is managed by GIT.
+Atlas provides a copy of [Netlify CMS](https://www.netlifycms.org/) which is a fantastic CMS for JAMstack sites where everything is managed by GIT.

-You will need to configure NetlifyCMS to point to your own repo.
+You will need to configure Netlify CMS to point to your own repo.
 You can do this within `/static/admin/config.yml` by updating `backend: repo:` with your repository information.
 Here's an example:

 ```
 backend: